Tommy Stevens: New Orleans Saints

-Stevens was drafted by the New Orleans Saints in the seventh round with the 240th overall pick in the 2020 NFL draft.
+Stevens was drafted by the New Orleans Saints in the seventh round, with the 240th overall pick in the 2020 NFL draft.
 In training camp, Stevens was moved from quarterback to tight end.
-He was waived on September 5, 2020, and signed to the practice squad the next day.
-He was released on November 10, 2020.
+He was waived on September 5, 2020, and re-signed to the practice squad the next day.
+Stevens was released by New Orleans on November 10.

 Carolina Panthers

-On November 16, 2020, Stevens was signed to the practice squad of the Carolina Panthers and listed as a quarterback.
+On November 16, 2020, Stevens was signed to the practice squad of the Carolina Panthers; he was listed as a quarterback.
 On January 2, 2021, Stevens was promoted to the active roster.
 He played in one regular-season game with the Panthers, gaining 24 yards on four rushing attempts.
-He was waived by the team on June 1, 2021.
+Stevens was waived by the team on June 1.

 New York Giants

 On August 4, 2021, Stevens signed with the New York Giants.
-He was waived on August 10, 2021.
+He was waived by the Giants on August 10.

 Calgary Stampeders

 On January 4, 2022, Stevens signed a contract with the Calgary Stampeders of the Canadian Football League (CFL).
 He was the third-string quarterback behind Bo Levi Mitchell and Jake Maier, primarily serving as the team's short yardage quarterback.
 During the Stampeders' final game of the season, Stevens received extended playing time, completing four of five passes for 32 yards and one touchdown while also running for 163 yards on four carries, including a 85-yard touchdown run and a 71-yard run.

-In the 2024 season, as a short-yardage specialist, Stevens scored 10 rushing touchdowns, the third-highest season total in CFL history for a quarterback (behind Doug Flutie and Henry Burris, who share the record of 11).
+In the 2024 season, as a short-yardage specialist, Stevens scored 10 rushing touchdowns, the third-highest season total in Calgary history for a quarterback (behind Doug Flutie and Henry Burris, who share the record of 11).
 He became a free agent upon the expiry of his contract on February 11, 2025.

 Saskatchewan Roughriders

 On February 11, 2025, Stevens signed with the Saskatchewan Roughriders.
+He played in 14 regular season games where he operated as the short yardage quarterback, recording 50 carries for 183 yards and five touchdowns.
+He played in both post-season games, including the 112th Grey Cup where he had four carries for ten yards and two touchdowns in the Roughriders' victory over the Montreal Alouettes.
+On December 5, 2025, he signed a two-year extension with the team.